Simon Helping Jesus Carry The Cross

 Simon as a Symbol of Solidarity

-Given Simon's African origin, some interpretations emphasize his role as a representative of the marginalized and oppressed.
-In this view, Simon's act of helping Jesus carry the cross becomes a symbol of solidarity between the suffering Christ and those who are often overlooked or excluded by society.
+Given Simon's African origin, some interpretations highlight his role as a representative of the marginalized and oppressed.
 This perspective is particularly relevant in discussions about racial justice and the need for Christians to stand in solidarity with marginalized communities.
+On top of that, in this view, Simon's act of helping Jesus carry the cross becomes a symbol of solidarity between the suffering Christ and those who are often overlooked or excluded by society.
 The story of Simon challenges us to consider who is being forced to carry heavy burdens in our own society and how we can offer practical support and advocacy.

 Challenging Traditional Interpretations